ICAP

 • Location: Online

-On May 21, 2024, ICAP will present the Grand Rounds – Intervention Approaches in Global Mental Health: Current Strategies and Future Directions.
+May is Mental Health Awareness Month.
+On May 21, 2024, ICAP presented the Grand Rounds – Intervention Approaches in Global Mental Health: Current Strategies and Future Directions.

 Presenters